LaMonte Wade Jr Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 16th in the league.
+- The Dodgers pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Dodgers' 4.48 team ERA ranks 21st across all league pitching staffs.
+- The Dodgers have a 4.49 team ERA that ranks 21st among all league pitching staffs.

-- The Dodgers rank 23rd in baseball in home runs given up (88 total, 1.3 per game).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (89 total, 1.3 per game).

+- The Dodgers will send Miller (3-0) out for his fifth start of the season.
+He is 3-0 with a .78 ERA and 23 strikeouts in 23 2/3 innings pitched.

+- The righty's most recent time out came on Saturday against the Philadelphia Phillies, when he went six scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.